bunbuntoo/bunbuntoo.github.io/_pages/home.md

   limit: 3 # leave blank to include all the blog posts
 ---
 ## About Project
-BunBunTOO is a project created to spread kindness and care for rabbits everywhere.
+**BunBunTOO** is a project created to spread kindness and care for rabbits everywhere.
 We share science-backed knowledge and practices to help raise awareness and make life better for bunnies around the world.
 Our mission is to promote rabbit welfare and animal well-being, encouraging love and respect for all creatures, big and small.

+So, what’s behind the name **BunBunTOO**?
+It’s a playful twist on “bunnies, too,” rooted in the belief that animals, just like us, are individuals worthy of care, respect, and dignity.
+The name also honors three special bunnies — Teddy, Orelie, and Otis — who inspired this journey from the very beginning.

 Curious about where all this starts?
 Find out more in [Our Story](./story).